Japanese Vintage Sosaku Kokeshi Dolls by Yokozuka Ikuyoshi

 Collector's note – descriptive qualities, standard characteristics & ornamentation styles:

-This artist shows his fascination with innocence by the distinctive eyes.
-He uses the eyes to express feeling, which is a key factor in the identification of his work.
-It is unusual to see a lathe-turned kokeshi whose coat, (Haori), is made as a separate and distinct element of the piece.
-One can certainly understand why the study of history and artifacts are an important factor in enhancing creativeness and innovation.
-Yokozuka-san produced very unique carved forms, some like science fiction figures, which were used as the basis for anime.
+This artist shows his fascination with innocence through his distinctive eyes.
+He uses the eyes to express feelings, which is a key factor in the identification of his work.
+It is unusual to see a lathe-turned-kokeshi whose coat, (Haori), is made as a separate and distinct element of the piece.
+One can certainly understand why the study of history and artifacts is an important factor in enhancing creativity and innovation.
+Yokozuka, (Ikuyoshi-san), produced very unique carved forms, some like science fiction figures, which were used as the basis for anime.
 He demonstrates a taste for dynamic, unified motifs; clean, straight, and curved lines of his garments give life to three-dimensional pieces.
 The simplicity of structure also belies the fact that donning a kimono, void of decoration, simply emphasizes form.
 Simple sumi-e’ is used to define faces and hair.